 Labor & Birth

 When the “big day” arrives, you will be in contact with your midwife before you arrive at the birth center.
 You coordinate with her when the best time is for you to come in.
 During your labor we want you to eat, drink, move, rest, sleep, get in water, and move in any other position that you desire.
 Your birthing space is respected, the lights are kept dim, voices are quiet, and interruptions are minimal.
 When the midwife listens to baby during labor, she moves to a position to accommodate you.
 We have deep soaking birth tubs, birth stools, a yoga sling, peanut balls, exercise / birth balls, yoga mats, and nitrous oxide available for you to use.
 We understand that the birth of a child is an event to be celebrated.
-Some parents choose to have extended family and friends present for the birth.
-You can invite anyone you choose to be at your birth.

 After the birth, we routinely delay cord clamping and keep baby skin-to-skin with mom.
 The midwives or doula assist with nursing and support family to bonding during these precious first hours.
 The average stay at the birth center about six hours after birth.